andreasspindler/Libpreempt/FAQ.md

                          |
 ```

-## Does Yocto-Linux has an RT kernel?
+## Does the Yocto-Linux kernel support RT scheduling?

 Yes.